microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/externalconnectors-external-post-connections.md

 ---

 ### Response
 The following is an example of the response.
+It is important to note that in the response payload, `id`, `name`, and `description` are system generated properties.
+They are not referring to the properties in the connection that was just created.
 <!-- {
   "blockType": "response",
   "truncated": true,